 Several VPN providers have begun moving on to Blowfish from the AES algorithm.

-Camellia is the creation of the legendary Mitsubishi Electric Corp. & Nippon Corp. of Japan, and is another symmetric key algorithm.
+Camellia is a creation from the legendary Mitsubishi Electric Corp. & Nippon Corp. of Japan, and is another symmetric key algorithm.
 Camellia has the processing capabilities and security framework equal to the renowned AES algorithm.
 Designed to create block sizes of 128bits of data, the algorithm can deploy key lengths of 128, 192 & 256bits.

 The great fact about Camellia is its ability to be used with both software (VPN) and hardware (Smart Cards).
 Millions of computers use Camellia since it is part of the TLS (Transfer Layer Protocol) used by PC all over the world for communications security over the internet.